yusufkaratoprak/ansicix/README.md

 # ansicix
-A Simple Devops Tool for Kubernetes pods  HealthCheck created by golang Cobra
+A Simple Devops Tool for Kubernetes pods  HealthCheck created by golang Cobra.The short name of Ansible for Convert to IndeX!

 Absolutely!
 Here's a brief introduction to `ansicix`, complete with a few examples for your README: